-In general, CO_2 transport by ship is a more flexible option than pipeline.
-For ships, the transportation route can easily be changed if another CO_2 source or storage site emerge, likewise the capacity of the transportation chain can be gradually upgraded by adding more ships if demands grow.
-Also ships (if a standard carrier type is selected), can be reused for transportation of other goods e.g. LPG, NH3, etc. in case the CO2 source should cease production.
-CO_2 transport by ship is on the other hand more costly than pipeline transport for short to medium distances and it requires costly CO_2 terminals with intermediate storage facilities.
+In general, CO2 transport by ship or pipelines is the most cost-efficient solution for long distance transport of large volumes of CO2.
+Ship is a more flexible option than pipeline.
+For ships, the transportation route can easily be changed if another CO2 source or storage site emerge, likewise the capacity of the transportation chain can be gradually upgraded by adding more ships if demands grow.
+Also ships (if a standard carrier type is selected), can be reused for transportation of other goods e.g., LPG, NH3, etc. in case the CO2 source should cease production.
+CO2 transport by ship is on the other hand more costly than pipeline transport for short to medium distances and it requires costly CO2 terminals with intermediate storage facilities.

-For transport of large volumes of CO_2 (and obviously for CO_2 point sources located inland away from waterways) CO_2 pipelines will be the more cost-efficient solution.
-In a study by ZEP [2] the cost of CO_2 transport for 10 MTPA has been compared between ship and pipeline as shown in Figure 3.
-With the chosen assumptions e.g. pipeline utilisation factor of 50%, it appears from Figure 3 that pipeline transport is economically favoured for transport distances up to 500-700 km, where after ship transport is the favoured option.
+For transport of large volumes of CO2 (and obviously for CO2 point sources located inland away from waterways) CO2 pipelines will be the more cost-efficient solution.
+In a study by ZEP [2] the cost of CO2 transport for 10 MTPA has been compared between ship and pipeline as shown in Figure 47.
+With the chosen assumptions e.g., pipeline utilisation factor of 50%, it appears from Figure 47 that pipeline transport is economically favoured for transport distances up to 500-700 km, where after ship transport is the favoured option.
 It also appears that at very short distances the ship option becomes much more costly.
 This is related to the fact that the full CAPEX investment for the ship case (ship + terminals) is present even for short distances and that the ship will spend most time in harbour loading and unloading.
-Different assumptions such as smaller CO_2 transport volumes will however change the turnover point where ship transport becomes more favourable.
+Different assumptions such as smaller CO2 transport volumes will however change the turnover point where ship transport becomes more favourable.

-Figure 3.
+Figure 47.
 Cost of CO2 transport (EUR/tonne/km, 2010 cost level) by pipeline at 50% capacity and by ship at 100% capacity (including terminal) for 10 MTPA.
 Source: ZEP [2]

-The amount of energy and the associated CO_2 emission required for transporting CO_2 will clearly be dependent on the transport distance but also of the transport form.
+The amount of energy and the associated $CO_2$ emission required for transporting $CO_2$ will clearly be dependent on the transport distance but also of the transport form.
 Pipeline transport will typically be the most energy efficient (less emission intense) mode of transportation and road truck the more emission intense.

-In Table 2 an example is shown of the estimated CO_2 emission for 200 km transport of CO_2 by respectively pipeline, ship and truck using energy data from this catalogue.
-An important message from Table 2 is that although the CO_2 emission related to transportation varies significantly between the transport forms it constitutes only a small fraction of the transported amount of CO_2 even for a distance of 200 km.
+In Table 32 an example is shown of the estimated $CO_2$ emission for 200 km transport of $CO_2$ by respectively pipeline, ship and truck using energy data from this catalogue.
+An important message from Table 32 is that although the CO2 emission related to transportation varies significantly between the transport forms it constitutes only a small fraction of the transported amount of CO2 even for a distance of 200 km.

-Table 2.
-Example of estimated CO2 emission associated with transport of CO2 for 200 km by different transport forms.
-Only CO2 related to the energy (fuel and electricity) requirement for operation is considered. estimated as emission related to electricity consumption for pumping using 135 g CO2/kWhe.
+Table 32 - Example of estimated $CO_2$ emission associated with transport of $CO_2$ for 200 km by different transport forms.
+(Only $CO_2$ related to the energy (fuel and electricuty) requirement fo opreation is concidered. \Estimated as emission related to electricity consumption for pumping using 135 g $CO_2$ /kWhe (pump is installed at the inlet plant.